Cancer, work and you

 Cancer and its treatment can affect many aspects of a person’s life, including work.
 This section provides information for workers and employers about managing work after a cancer diagnosis.

-The way that cancer affects your work and finances will depend on your individual situation.
-You may work on a casual, part-time or full-time basis, be self-employed, be looking for work, or work from home.
-The information in this section has been designed to help you understand more about finding a working arrangement that suits your situation.
+How cancer affects your work and finances will depend on your situation.
+You may work on a casual, part-time or full-time basis, be self-employed, be looking for a job, or work from home.
+This information helps you better understand how to find a working arrangement that suits your situation.